iotaledger/documentation/channels/0.1/get-started/design-the-workflow.md

 You may want to change the author's signature keys before running out of them so the author can continue publishing messages on the same channel instead of starting a new one.

-flowchart

 To generate a new set of [signature keys](../how-channels-works.md#signature-keys), the author publishes a `ChangeKey` message.

 :::info:
 The author needs at least one signature key left in the Merkle tree to be able to sign the `ChangeKey` message and prove your ownership of the channel.
 :::

-The `ChangeKey` message should be linked to either an `Announce` message or a previous `ChangeKey` message so that subscribers can process it.
+The `ChangeKey` message should be linked to either an `Announce` message or a previous `ChangeKey` message so that subscribers can use a previous public signature key to verify the new one.

 ## Next steps